QubitProducts/express-status/README.md

   })
 }

-//or of you want to use the old api
+//or if you want to use the old api

 var expressStatus = require('express-status');
 expressStatus.set(app);